TheEvalon/x86/README.md

 1. **Configure Memory** - Select desired RAM and video memory amounts
 2. **Upload Images** - Choose .img files for hard disk and/or .iso files for CD-ROM.
 You can also upload a .zip containing a single .img as HDA; it will be extracted in-browser
 3. **Set Boot Order** - Select boot priority from the dropdown menu
+4. **Optional: Load State** - Load a saved VM state (.bin or .zst) before starting for instant boot
-4. **Start Emulator** - Click "Start Emulator" to begin
+5. **Start Emulator** - Click "Start Emulator" to begin (automatically restores state if loaded)
+6. **Save State** - Once running, save current VM state for future fast boot
-5. **Interact** - Click screen to capture mouse, use special keys menu as needed
+7. **Interact** - Click screen to capture mouse, use special keys menu as needed
+8. **Reset** - Use "Default Settings" button to clear all configurations and files

 ## File Structure